Slideshow-digital/slideshow-documentation/docs/documentation/configuration/playback_configuration/layout_playlist_scheduling.md

 ## Audio playlists schedule

-There is a special scheduling of of audio playlists, they are not connected to any screen layout zone, as this kind of playlists acts as a background music.
-You can setup the schedule via menu Playlists, button Audio playlists schedule.
-Only playlists with type `Audio playlist` can be assigned to a background music.
+There is a special scheduling for audio playlists, they are not connected to any screen layout zone, as this kind of playlists acts as [background audio](../../playback/background_audio.md).
+You can set up the schedule via the web interface → menu `Playlists` → button `Audio playlists schedule`.
+Only playlists with type `Audio playlist` can be assigned to background audio.

 ## Diagrams for better clarification